 In 1992, a large tire manufacturer launched its pioneering green tire technology on the market.
 S-SBR/BR rubber blends combined with highly dispersible silica and silanes form the basis for tires with low rolling resistance, while simultaneously guaranteeing very good traction in rainy, snowy and icy conditions.

-The “magic triangle” that describes a tire’s quality is the relation between rolling resistance, wear and traction.
+The “magic triangle” that describes a tire’s quality is the relation between rolling resistance, wear and wet traction.
 However, improving one parameter often goes hand-in-hand with sacrifices in the others.
 Contrastingly, ULTRASIL® active filler in combination with the silane Si 363™ can reduce the rolling resistance by up to 35 percent and significantly improve wet grip, all while retaining the same good wear values.
 This increases safety.
 When driving on a wet surface at a speed of 80 km/h, for example, a car on tires with an A rating as per the EU label can stop around 18 meters – a good three car lengths – quicker than a car on tires with an E rating.

 2021: New EU tire label

 Today, almost no tires in Western Europe are manufactured without silica in the tread surface.
 In some models, the ratio of filler to polymer in the tread surface is even 1:1.
 And the levels of silica filler will continue to increase.
 In May 2021, a new EU tire label was launched which has had the effect of increasing competition amongst tire manufacturers, as every one of them is striving to attain best ratings.
-And countries outside the EU will also soon follow.

 Outlook: era of sustainability

 Sustainability plays an important role in our future developments.
 One target is the improvement of the abrasion resistance of tires, which helps expanding their lifetime and saves valuable resources.
-In addition to that, alternative and sustainable raw materials in combination with green energy sources are under evaluation at Evonik to further reduce the carbon footprint of our products
+In addition to that, alternative and sustainable raw materials in combination with green energy sources are under evaluation at Evonik to further reduce the carbon footprint of our products.

 The potential of our ULTRASIL® is therefore far from being exhausted.
 Evonik is already researching further innovative Silica/Silane products for the next milestones in tire development.